 Causes of blindness

-River blindness (onchocerciasis)
+3. River blindness

-Uncorrected refractive errors (URE)
+5. Uncorrected refractive error (URE)

-Around 1 million children are blind and about 19 million visually impaired due to causes like uncorrected refractive errors, Vitamin A deficiency, cataract or injury.
+Three-year-old Greta was born with cataracts, but thanks to a national programme in Uganda supported by Light for the World, she got the surgery and glasses she needed.
+Around 1 million children worldwide are blind and about 19 million visually impaired due to uncorrected refractive error, vitamin A deficiency, cataract or injury. © Light for the World

 At least 75 percent of blindness is avoidable.
 Over the last 30 years, we’ve been working to reduce avoidable blindness.
 In most cases, prevention or treatment would be easy if enough resources were in place – like medication and making routine operations accessible – but many people still don’t have access to these.

 We’re trying to plug this gap.
 In 2019, our partners performed 68,000 eye surgeries and distributed 12.6 million doses of medication against diseases like blinding trachoma.
 We will continue to promote eye health, doing our utmost to reach the unreached – people who are marginalised and have no access to affordable eye care.